rberenguel/nt/README.md

 * **Backgrounds:** Rotates background images from configured lists, can be set to rotate daily.
 The seed for daily rotation can be changed by Alt-clicking the 'π' symbol.
 * **Sunrise/Sunset:** Displays calculated sunrise and sunset times for specific locations using SunCalc.js.
 * **Countdowns:** Shows countdown timers to specific future dates and times.
+* **Iframes:** embeds an iframe.
+Like, random example, the current oncaller of an oncall rotation.
 * **Post-its:** Allows creating draggable, editable, persistent sticky notes directly on the page (uses `interact.js` and `chrome.storage.local`).
 Colors and font size can be changed.
 * **Replacements:** Uses the `metaP` library to perform text replacements.
 This is specific to some usecases I have and is hard to explain, so just ignore.